 The international trade group obtained favorable rulings for its clients that allowed the clients to avoid unjustly imposed duties and to receive the lowest possible duty margins.
 The attorneys are extremely knowledgeable as to how the various trade agencies work and they maintain extensive contacts with key government officials and staff members, allowing for quick and meaningful access to policymakers.
 This expertise allows Morris, Manning & Martins attorneys to advance a clients business goals.

 Wiley Rein LLP

-With one of the nations largest and most diverse international trade groups, Wiley Rein LLP advocates for U.S. steel companies faced with unfair trade practices.
-The firms international trade practice provides solutions for its clients through a blend of legal expertise, trade policy thought leadership and public relations capabilities.
-Wiley Rein is one of the leading firms in trade remedy proceedings representing U.S. producers and is among a limited number of practices that regularly serves as principal counsel for major unfair trade investigations.
+With one of the largest and most diverse international trade groups, Wiley Rein LLP advocates for US steel companies in the face of foreign governments unfair trade practices.
+The firms international trade practice in Washington, D.C., provides solutions for domestic steel industry clients through a blend of legal expertise, trade-policy thought leadership and public relations capabilities.
+Wiley Rein is one of the leading firms in trade remedy proceedings representing US producers, and is among a limited number of practices that regularly serve as principal counsel for major unfair trade investigations.

 Wiley Rein has played an increasingly important role in domestic and international trade policy, particularly with respect to steel.
 This past year, the firms work has corresponded with efforts by the Trump administration to toughen US trade policy toward China.
 Wiley Reins international trade policy group has been intimately involved in the Department of Commerces Section 232 investigation into the effects of steel imports on the national security of the United States.